okTurtles/blockchainid/README.md

 - Verify the identity of an individual based solely on their username (which can be a traditional username, or an email address).
 - Verify that someone is a member of your church/group/org (publicly, or privately to group members only).
 - Verify that a community member is allowed to vote in an election.

+## Usage Example

+With BlockchainID, users will be able to use a traditional username/password pair to login to any website or service, and that service will be able to verify them using the information that's stored in a blockchain.
+It can be any blockchain that supports arbitrary key/value mappings (like Namecoin, Ethereum, NXT, etc.).

 ## Motivation